plughacker/malga-checkout/packages/common/README.md

-# Plug Checkout - Core
+# Malga Checkout - Core

 A simple, fast and customizable way of integrating with Plug, with no need to stop using your favorite front-end framework.

 ## Introduction

-[Here is a demonstration](https://github.com/plughacker/demo-plug-checkout-vanilla) of a VanillaJS application integrated with Plug Checkout.
+[Here is a demonstration](https://github.com/plughacker/demo-malga-checkout-vanilla) of a VanillaJS application integrated with Malga Checkout.

 ## Get Started